MCUdude/MicroCore/README.md

 ## LTO
 LTO or link-time optimization is enabled by default and reduces the code size at compile time.
-If you want to learn more about compiler flags and link time optimization (LTO), head over to the [GNU GCC website](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
+If you want to learn more about compiler flags and link-time optimization (LTO), head over to the [GNU GCC website](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
 Ralph Doncaster has also written a [great post about LTO](http://nerdralph.blogspot.no/2014/04/gcc-link-time-optimization-can-fix-bad.html) you should read.<br/>
 Compiler optimization can certainly make your code smaller in size.
 Still, it's all about writing efficient code.
 Microchip have created an application note on how to write more efficient C code for AVR microcontrollers.
 This is great knowledge, so you should absolutely check it out - [AVR4027: Tips and Tricks to Optimize Your C Code for 8-bit AVR Microcontrollers](http://ww1.microchip.com/downloads/en/AppNotes/doc8453.pdf).

 ## Bootloader
-MicroCore supports the ultra light-weight and efficient [Urboot](https://github.com/stefanrueger/urboot) bootloader, written by [Stefan Rueger](https://github.com/stefanrueger).
-The bootloader makes it trivial to upload sketches using a USB to serial adapter (see the [minimal setup schematic](#minimal-setup)), just like with a traditional AVR-based Arduino board.
+MicroCore supports the ultra-light-weight and efficient [Urboot](https://github.com/stefanrueger/urboot) bootloader, written by [Stefan Rueger](https://github.com/stefanrueger).
+The bootloader makes it trivial to upload sketches using a USB-to-serial adapter (see the [minimal setup schematic](#minimal-setup)), just like with a traditional AVR-based Arduino board.
 But unlike other bootloaders, Urboot only occupies 256 bytes of flash and protects its patched reset vector, which means that, unlike Optiboot, it's practically impossible to mess up the reset vector and "brick" the chip.
 Give the bootloader option a try, and you'll be amazed at how well it works!

 The internal oscillator on the ATtiny13 is usually slower than it should be according to the spec.
 Try burning the slower and faster ones (-1.25%, +1.25%, etc.) if the  "Bootloader: _Yes_" option doesn't work.
 Note that this is not applicable when using an external clock.
 Selecting something else than "Yes" will result in loading the same bootloader regardless.

-The default bootloader UART pins are `PB0 = TXD` and `PB1 = RXD`, which means PB0 connects to RXD on the USB to serial adapter, and PB1 connects to TXD.
+The default bootloader UART pins are `PB0 = TXD` and `PB1 = RXD`, which means PB0 connects to RXD on the USB-to-serial adapter, and PB1 connects to TXD.

-Note that the 128kHz internal oscillator option is not recommended for use with a bootloader since the oscillator is too inaccurate for practical use with an asynchronous protocol like UART.
+Note that the 128 kHz internal oscillator option is not recommended for use with a bootloader since the oscillator is too inaccurate for practical use with an asynchronous protocol like UART.

 ## BOD option
-Brown-out detection, or BOD for short lets the microcontroller sense the input voltage and shut down if the voltage goes below the brown-out setting.
+Brown-out detection, or BOD for short, lets the microcontroller sense the input voltage and shut down if the voltage goes below the brown-out setting.
 These are the available BOD options:
 * 4.3V
 * 2.7V